 Downsville is a tiny town located in the state of New York.
 With a population of 474 people and just one neighborhood, Downsville is the 894th largest community in New York.
-Downsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Downsville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Downsville is a decidedly white-collar town, with fully 87.02% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Downsville is a town of service providers, managers, and professionals.
 There are especially a lot of people living in Downsville who work in management occupations (25.95%), maintenance occupations (21.37%), and food service (12.21%).